Supporting Businesses In Thailand For 40 Years

 Rich in natural resources and at the forefront of manufacturing in a number of industries, it’s no surprise that Thailand has become a key export player for South East Asia and to the world at large.

-Supporting Thai customers since 1983
+Welcoming Thai customers since 1983

-Opportunities for import/export businesses large and small Thailand’s biggest export partners are both Intra-Asia Pacific (China, Japan, Malaysia, Australia and Singapore) and to the United States and European Union.
+Thailand’s biggest export partners are both Intra-Asia Pacific (China, Japan, Malaysia, Australia and Singapore) and to the United States and European Union.
 And to fuel the huge manufacturing industry here, Thailand also imports high volumes of manufacturing materials and parts; in 2020, it was the world’s largest importer of steel bars and carbon.

 Enterprising SMEs are also importing niche products that have proved popular elsewhere in the world, introducing them to Thai consumers.
 Importer and distribution company Make My Day is one such example:

-Opportunities for import/export businesses large and small Thailand’s biggest export partners are both Intra-Asia Pacific (China, Japan, Malaysia, Australia and Singapore) and to the United States and European Union.
+Thailand’s biggest export partners are both Intra-Asia Pacific (China, Japan, Malaysia, Australia and Singapore) and to the United States and European Union.
 And to fuel the huge manufacturing industry here, Thailand also imports high volumes of manufacturing materials and parts; in 2020, it was the world’s largest importer of steel bars and carbon.

 Enterprising SMEs are also importing niche products that have proved popular elsewhere in the world, introducing them to Thai consumers.
 Importer and distribution company Make My Day is one such example: